nisanthchunduru/fairplay/README.md

 ## Usage

-Add a rate limit policy to the Sidekiq worker you'd like to rate limit.
-Here's an example below
+Add a rate limit policy to the Sidekiq worker you'd like to rate limit like in the example below

 ```ruby
 # In app/workers/process_message.rb